ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Blink Wolf.md

 ## What You're Looking At

-When adventurers drag an 800-pound Blink Wolf to your shop (and they better have bled it out already), you've got about 745 pounds of dressed weight to work with.
-That's assuming they did their job in the field and you're not dealing with 55 pounds of frozen blood and a ruined carcass.
+When adventurers drag an 800-pound Blink Wolf to your shop (and they better have bled it out already), you've got about 736 pounds of dressed weight to work with.
+That's assuming they did their job in the field and you're not dealing with 64 pounds of frozen blood and a ruined carcass.

+Understanding "Dressed Weight"
+The 736 pounds is the dressed weight - meaning the carcass after field dressing.
+This removes:
+• Blood: 64 lbs (8% of live weight, drained in field)
+• Live weight before field dressing: 800 lbs total

+So when you see "736 lbs dressed weight," that's what actually arrives at your shop, ready to butcher.

 **The breakdown you need to know:**

 - **External materials** (pelt, organs, trophies): 100 lbs → 420 gold
-- **Retail cuts** (steaks, roasts, chops): 220 lbs → 176-198 gold
+- **Retail cuts** (steaks, roasts, chops): 220 lbs → 233.5 gold
-- **Sausage from trim**: 84 lbs → 65-72 gold
+- **Sausage from trim**: 120 lbs (84 lbs trim + 36 lbs pork fat) → 72 gold gross / 65 gold net
-- **Bone stock**: 97 lbs bones → 36 gold
+- **Bone stock**: 97 lbs bones → 36.4 gold
-- **Rendered tallow**: 39 lbs → 7 gold
+- **Rendered tallow**: 35 lbs (from 39 lbs raw) → 7 gold
-- **Total value**: 704-733 gold depending on how you sell the cuts
+- **Total value**: 804.4 gold (detailed calculations)

 **Processing time:** About 10 hours with a crew of 3 skilled workers.

-**Operating costs:** 54-65 gold for labor, salt, spices, ice, supplies (guild vs. independent).
+**Operating costs:** 108 gold for labor, materials, overhead (independent).

-**Your profit:** 639-679 gold for a day and a half of work.
+**Your profit:** 696.4 gold for a day and a half of work (independent butcher).

 That's damn good money for an animal whose meat tastes like you're chewing on a boot that spent a week in a freezer.
 The profit is ALL about doing this right—one mistake with those organs and you've just turned 200 gold of meat into frozen garbage or interdimensional scrap.